-Specify the specific circumstances under which payment is made, the types of relatives/legal guardians to whom payment may be made, and the services for which payment may be made.
+Specify the specific circumstances under which payment is made the types of relatives/legal guardiens to whom payment may be made, and the services for which payment may be made.
 Specify the controls that are employed to ensure that payments are made only for services rendered.
 Also, specify in Appendix C-1/C-3 each waiver service for which payment may be made to relatives/legal guardians.

-Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is

-specify the controls that are employed to ensure that payments are made only for services rendered.
+Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.
+Specify the controls that are employed to ensure that payments are made only for services rendered.
 Other policy.

-Specify:

-Specify:

-Agency and Contracted Services - Nurse Care Coordination, Pediatric Medical Day Care, Respite, Environmental Modifications

-Agency staff may be related to participants served by the agency within limits allowed by the South Carolina Family Caregiver Policy.
+Agency and Contracted Services - Nurse Care Coordination, Pediatric Medical Day Care, Respite, Environmental Modifications Agency staff may be related to participants served by the agency within limits allowed by the South Carolina Family Caregiver Policy.
 The following family members cannot be a paid caregiver: a.
-The spouse of a Medicaid participant (including married but separated);

-- b.
-A parent of a minor Medicaid participant - c.
-A stepparent of a minor Medicaid participant - d.
-A foster parent of a minor Medicaid participant - e.
-Any other legally responsible guardian of a Medicaid participant

-Self-Directed Services (Attendant Care)

-Family members who meet SMA provider qualifications may be reimbursed to provide attendant care.
-The family members for which payment may be made includes:

-- a.
-A parent of a minor Medicaid participant; - b.
-A stepparent of a minor Medicaid participant; - c.
-A foster parent of a minor Medicaid participant; - d.
-Person who has the legal responsibility of utilizing their own assets for the care of the Medicaid participant - f.
+The spouse of a Medicaid participant (including married but separated); b.
+A parent of a minor Medicaid participant c.
+A stepparent of a minor Medicaid participant d.
+A foster parent of a minor Medicaid participant e.
+Any other legally responsible guardian of a Medicaid participant Self-Directed Services (Attendant Care) Family members who meet SMA provider qualifications may be reimbursed to provide attendant care.
+The family members for which payment may be made includes: a.
+A parent of a minor Medicaid participant; b.
+A stepparent of a minor Medicaid participant; c.
+A foster parent of a minor Medicaid participant; d.
+Person who has the legal responsibility of utilizing their own assets for the care of the Medicaid participant

+When a LRI or relative/legal guardian is paid for provision of a waiver service, they are required to have a properly executed provider agreement.

+Potential providers are given the opportunity to enroll as Attendant Care service providers with the SMA.
+Potential providers are made aware of the requirements for enrollment through: (1) Communication with the MCCW nurse case manager, (2) the agency's website and, (3) by directly contacting the SMA.
+Potential providers are directed to the SMA website to complete an online application.
+Once a potential provider has completed the enrollment application and subsequent process, the SMA enrolls them as an Attendant Care service provider.

+Once a participant has chosen participant direction and is receiving services, case managers continue to monitor service delivery and the status of the participant's health and safety.
+Reports are monitored monthly to ensure service delivery and to ensure that the participant is receiving appropriate care.
+Case managers monitor these services during monthly contacts and quarterly face to face visits.

+f.
 Open Enrollment of Providers.
 Specify the processes that are employed to assure that all willing and qualified providers have the opportunity to enroll as waiver service providers as provided in 42 CFR §431.51: